Election of the ISA Executive Committee 2023-2027

 Nominations from the floor

-Further nominations may also be made from the floor for all elections, if supported by five members present and made with the consent of the candidate.
+Further nominations may also be made from the floor for all elections, if supported by five members of the relevant Council and made with the consent of the candidate.

 - All candidates must have been ISA individual members in good standing since the previous World Congress and must still be so at the time of elections.